 From the Chemo Suite, with Michelle Prince!

-Pulling back the curtains for a peak at life in the chemo suite.
+Pulling back the curtains for a peek at life in the chemo suite.
 Michelle Prince has received her 56th round of treatment and invited everyone to join her for the ride.
-While receiving treatment she’ll share her story, offer tips she’s learned throughout her journey and answer questions.
+While receiving the treatment she’ll share her story, offer tips she’s learned throughout her journey and answer questions.

 A sensitive and sometimes difficult to discuss topic with special guest Dr. Anne Katz, author of Breaking the Silence on Cancer and Sexuality and Sex when you are Sick.